calledit/the_mind/README.md

 ## Human perception
 Humans have a brain that is feed with signals that encode information about the world.
 These signals are accumulated, processed and categorised.
 This activity allows human perception to exist.

-To deepen the understanding of this phenomena we need a framework that can be sused to describe this activity.
+To deepen the understanding of this phenomena we need a framework that can be used to describe this activity.
 I here propose some key components and descriptions which i think are helpful when talking and thinking about how our subjective perception works.